djmejiaamador/ARM-Emulator/README.md

 # Arm-Emulator
-C program that emulates ARM commands by reading in commands and extracts command information by look its bits.
-Developed using C and ARM assembly for CS315: Computer Architecture
+A C Program that emulates an ARM assembly code by each instruction’s bits.